-Using OC spray in crowds
+Using O C spray in crowds

 Where the circumstances justify its deployment, OC spray can be utilised against more than one person at a time.
-When using OC spray in crowded situations consider the potential for cross contamination of subjects, staff and third parties due to overspray.
+The use OC spray in crowded situations should consider the potential for cross contamination of both subjects and staff due to overspray.